AmitKumarDas/fun-with-programming/til/state_of_perf_engg_2021.md

   if len(messages) > maxMessageLen {
     marshalAndSend(messages)
-    // This creates new array.
-Previous array
+    // This creates new array
+    //
-    // will be garbage collected only after
+    // Previous array will be garbage collected only after
-    // some time (seconds), which
-    // can create enormous memory pressure.
-    messages = []string
+    // some time (seconds), which can create enormous memory pressure messages = []string
   }
 }